Annah2271/journey-in-code/README.md

 ### Final Year Group Project
 - **GitHub Link**: [Explore the Project](https://github.com/botsheloseitshiro/VolunterHub-ITPV302-Project.git)
 - **Video Preview**: A guided tour of the website we built as a team.
-This project taught me collaboration, persistence, and the art of aligning backend/frontend layers.
+This project taught me collaboration, persistence, and the art of aligning backend/frontend layers.The project was developed using **ASP.NET Core** for the backend and **React with Material UI** for the frontend.

 ### Design Project
 A Figma prototype where I explored **UI/UX design**.